-Newfoundland & Labrador 2022
+Newfoundland & Labrador 2022 & 2023

-The plan is to depart Manchester, MA in late June, bound for St. John’s, Newfoundland.
-From there Tazzarin will work her way up the northeast coast of Newfoundland to St. Anthony at the island’s northern tip.
-From there the voyage will continue across the Strait of Belle Isle to the southern coast of Labrador, then sail once again further north, hoping to reach a farthest north above 55 degrees latitude.
-From there Tazzarin will head home with arrival back in New England by early September.
+In June of 2022 Tazzarin sailed from Manchester, MA bound to the north.
+The initial plan was to depart Manchester, bound for St. John’s, Newfoundland.
+From there Tazzarin would work her way up the northeast coast of Newfoundland to St. Anthony at the island’s northern tip.
+From there the voyage would continue across the Strait of Belle Isle to the southern coast of Labrador, then sail once again further north, hoping to reach a farthest north above 55 degrees latitude in the Inuit lands of Nunatsiavut.
+From there Tazzarin would head home with arrival back in New England by early September.

-The expedition plans to visit Halifax, NS; St. John’s, Nfld; St. Anthony, Nfld; Red Bay, Lab and Makkovik and Hopedale in the Inuit lands of Nunatsiavut.
+The two-year expedition plans to visit Halifax, NS; St. John’s, Nfld; St. Anthony, Nfld; Red Bay, Lab and Makkovik and Hopedale in the Inuit lands of Nunatsiavut.
 Along the way our interests and investigations will include offshore sailing, remote fishing outports, the site of a 1500s Basque whaling station, 20th century abandon shore whaling stations, Inuit settlements, fiords and icebergs.
 Along the way we will cross paths with whales, seals, dolphins, puffins, gannets and numerous other birds.
 Along the way we will seek out the places and essence captured 19th and 20th-century artists Frederic Church, William Bradford and Rockwell Kent as they brought these distant lands back to the world through their art.

 The planned route north and back will be in excess of 3,000 miles of sailing.
 If you are interested in receiving daily expedition log reports during the summer sailing, sign up for the emails using the link to the right.